JetBrains/teamcity-docker-images/custom/README.md

 -f linux/agent/podman.Dockerfile \
 -t jebrains/teamcity-agent:2023.05.4-podman-sudo .
 ```
-Please, ensure the OS/Arch of Docker image matching the expected host (see: [2.3.1 Inability to execute images with rootful Podman](#231-inability-to-execute-images-with-rootful-podman)).
+Please ensure the OS/Arch of Docker image matches the expected host (see [2.3.1 Inability to execute images with rootful Podman](#231-inability-to-execute-images-with-rootful-podman)).

 ## 2.2 Execution
 ### 2.2.1 Rootless Podman in Docker (no '--privileged')
-The ability to run Podman-in-Docker in Rootless mode is achieved via the combination of extending the capabilities
+Running Podman-in-Docker in Rootless mode involves extending the capabilities
-of container and `buildserver` user within it.
+of the container and its `buildserver` user.

 Capabilities:
 * `sys_admin` - root access for Podman in order to mount required file systems;
-* `mknod` - creation of `/dev` devices, such as `fuse-overlayfs`;
+* `mknod` - creates `/dev` devices, such as `fuse-overlayfs`;

 Security options:
 * `unconfined`, `disable` - responsible for disabling of SElinux for container file mount permissions;